 - The UK and EU may experience a downturn in economic activity.
 The effect of any downturn is expected to be more pronounced for the UK particularly in the event of a disorderly exit by the UK from the EU.
 Market volatility and illiquidity may increase (including for property funds, where redemption restrictions may be applied) in the period leading up to, and following, the UK's withdrawal.
-This could lead to potential downgrades in sovereign and corporate debt ratings in the UK and the EU and falls in UK property values.
+A disorderly exit could also lead to potential downgrades in sovereign and corporate debt ratings in the UK and the EU and falls in UK property values.
 In a severe scenario where the UK's sovereign rating is downgraded by potentially more than one notch, this may also impact on the ratings of UK companies, including Prudential's UK business.
 Further or prolonged interest rate reductions may occur due to monetary easing.
-These impacts may result in the adverse effects outlined in the market and general economic conditions risk factor. - The UK's exit from the EU could result in significant changes to the legal and regulatory regime under which the Group (and, in particular, M&GPrudential) operates, the nature and extent of which remain uncertain while the outcome of negotiations regarding the UK's withdrawal from the EU and the extent and terms of any future access to the single EU market remains to be agreed.
-There may be an increase in complexity and costs associated with operating in an additional regulatory jurisdiction. - There may be increased risk of operational disruption to the business, in particular to M&GPrudential.
+These impacts may result in the adverse effects outlined in the 'market fluctuations and general economic conditions' risk factor. - The UK's exit from the EU could result in significant changes to the legal and regulatory regime under which the Group (and, in particular, M&GPrudential) operates (including the future application of the Solvency II regime in the UK), the nature and extent of which remain uncertain while the manner of the UK's withdrawal from the EU remains unclear and the extent and terms of any future access to the single EU market remain to be agreed.
+There may be an increase in complexity and costs associated with operating in an additional regulatory jurisdiction. - There may be increased risk of operational disruption to Prudential's business, in particular to M&GPrudential.
 Access to the EU market, and the ability to service EU clients, may be adversely impacted.
 Negative market sentiment towards the UK from investors may result in negative fund flows and EU service providers may be less willing, or unable to service UK fund managers, both of which may negatively impact on the asset management business of M&GPrudential.
 The insurance business may experience higher product lapses resulting from fund outflows.
 The ability to retain and attract appropriately skilled staff from the EU may be adversely impacted.
 Contractual documentation may need to be renegotiated or redrafted in order to remain effective.